slarse/slarse.github.io/content/blog/Programming/learning_from_the_less_experienced.md

 ```

 Being an enthusiastic but still rather fresh teaching assistant with not all
-that much programming experience (but more than the students), I said it was a
+that much programming experience, I said it was a viable solution but it would
-viable solution but it would be more concise to use a ternary operator.
+be more concise to use a ternary operator.

 ```java
 boolean isEven = isOdd ? false : true;